-22060 The Apocrypha and Pseudepigrapha 3 hours A survey of the Jewish apocryphal and pseudepigraphical primary emphasis upon their relationship to the life of Jesus.
+A study of the history and geography of Palestine with primary emphasis upon their relationship to the life of Jesus.
 Part of the time will be devoted to a tour of the major New Testament sites of Palestine and part to class on campus.
 Permission of professor required.